Rosa multiflora

 -

-Multiflora rose is a deciduous shrub in the Rosaceae family.
-It was brought to the USA from Asia as a rootstock for many roses and its planting was encouraged as a shrub that would attract wildlife, help with erosion, and be used as a "living fence" to contain livestock.
-It is a rapidly growing climbing, rambling shrub that can reach heights of 10' to 15' feet.
-The branches are covered in sturdy curved prickles and it can easily form dense thickets in meadows, fields, or forest edges.
+Multiflora rose is a woody perennial, deciduous, multi-stemmed shrub in the rose family (Rosaceae).
+It was brought to the United States from Asia as a rootstock for many roses and its planting was encouraged as a shrub that would help with erosion and be a "living fence" to contain livestock.
+The species name means many flowered.

 - See this plant in the following landscape: